-Figure 1413.
-Probability of staying at or below the Paris Agreement target and upper limit for SSP1-2.6 and SSP4-3.4 as a function of varying methane scenarios using the EM-GC trained with the HadCRUT5 Δ T record.
+Figure 14.
+Probability of staying at or below the Paris Agreement target and upper limit for SSP1-2.6 and SSP4-3.4 as a function of varying methane scenarios using the EM-GC.
 The atmospheric methane scenarios are calculated using linear combinations of methane abundances from SSP1-2.6 and SSP3-7.0 to span the range of future methane abundances.